Hive Mind (book): Synopsis

-Da Vinci Effect
+Da Vinci effect

-The book relates personal intelligence to group intelligence with a concept the author calls the da Vinci Effect.
-This concept relates the general intelligence of an individual performing different tasks to the abilities of members of a group performing different tasks.
+The book relates personal intelligence to group intelligence with a concept the author calls the da Vinci effect.
+This concept describes the tendency of an individual performing well on one cognitive task to perform well on others, relating it to general intelligence.
+Jones also applies the concept to national average test scores.

-Reviews
+Reception

-The book was reviewed by Slate Star Codex and Stuart Ritchie.
+The book was reviewed by Scott Alexander on Slate Star Codex and Stuart Ritchie.